 1) Hector Falls:

 You’ll find Hector Falls on the southern end of Seneca Lake in Finger Lakes.

-It is a beautiful (off the road) waterfall that is hard to miss and you can also hike down to it (it’s literally under the bridge by the road).
+It is a beautiful (off the road) 200+ foot cascading waterfall that is hard to miss and you can also hike down to it (it’s literally under the bridge by the road).
 The first time I visited Finger Lakes on my Appalachian Mountains road trip, I accidentally stumbled onto this beautiful waterfall.

 Parking is available right by the falls, but it is limited in space to about 3-4 cars.
 I’ve been fortunate enough to find parking here both times that I’ve visited this waterfall.
 When you stop here and hike down to it, you’ll find it continues on and on downstream and enters into Seneca Lake.
 And if you want to truly see how big it is (it’s over 200 feet of cascading waterfalls), then you can do so on the opposite end of Seneca Lake, for which there is a nice overlook available for.
 But you do have to do a 20-30 minute drive for that.

 2) Triphammer Falls:

 This is a dam and man made waterfall that has 2 layers.
 It’s about 100 feet in width, and while the size of the falls isn’t as large as some of the other ones on this list, it’s still a beautiful sight to check out, especially in the fall (as is all of Finger Lakes for that matter).

 I only saw this waterfall once on Pinterest and have always wanted to come here.
 Sadly, when I got my chance to visit Finger Lakes, I ended up exploring a different waterfall with similar characteristics and only later found out it was a different one (it’s on this list by the way).
 Never the less, Triphammer Falls is an absolute must see waterfall if you go to Finger Lakes.
 There’s a stunning combination of nature, a dam and an old, abandoned building next to the waterfall itself which makes for some cool scenery to explore and take pictures of!

 3) Glenora Falls: